Generalization of graph network inferences in higher-order graphical models: Experiments and Results

-For the binary spin systems with only third-order interactions and no pairwise interactions, we train our model on a dataset of size 10 and test on graphs with sizes from 6 to 15.
+For the binary graphs with only third-order interactions and no pairwise interactions, we train an RF-GNN on a dataset of size 10 and test on graphs with sizes from 6 to 15.
 We didn't test on larger graphs because it becomes impractical to enumerate all spin configurations in order to compute exact marginal probabilities.
-For binary graphical models, unlike in \ref{results:ggm}, non-convergent BP dynamics won't diverge, but may oscillate.
-Thus we take the beliefs from the last cycle if the dynamics does not converge in 1000 cycles.
-There is no qualitative difference when evaluating model performance using the whole test dataset or just BP-convergent ones, so we report the metrics on BP-convergent graphs to maintain consistency with \ref{results:ggm}.
-Within the range of testing graphs, our model consistently outperforms BP on average(\cref{fig:ggm-spin}(h-j)).
-In the space of graph structures parametrized by average shortest path length and cluster coefficient, our model performs better than BP in regions with smaller average shortest path length and larger cluster coefficient, which agrees with the result of \cref{results:ggm}(\cref{fig:ggm-spin}(k-n)).
+For binary graphical models, unlike in \Cref{results:ggm}, non-convergent BP dynamics won't diverge, but may oscillate.
+Thus, we take the beliefs from the last cycle if the dynamics does not converge in 1000 cycles.
+There is no qualitative difference when evaluating model performance using the whole test dataset or just BP-convergent ones, so we report the metrics on BP-convergent graphs to maintain consistency with \Cref{results:ggm}.
+Within the range of testing graphs, RF-GNNs consistently outperform BP on average (\Cref{fig:ggm-spin}\textit{b}).
+In the space of graph structures, RF-GNNs perform better than BP in regions with smaller average shortest path length and larger cluster coefficient, which agrees with the result of \Cref{results:ggm} (\Cref{fig:ggm-spin}\textit{e}).

-\subsection{Continuous third-order graphical model}
+\subsection{Continuous Third-order Graphical Model}

-For general continuous non-Gaussian graphical models it is not feasible to compare our method with BP because the BP message update neither an explicit formula, nor could be calculated exactly by enumeration.
-Even the EP message update needs to be approximated \cite{Heess.Winn.2013,Eslami.Winn.2014,Jitkrittum.Szabo.2015}.
-Like these approximation methods, we also train a predictor to calculate approximate marginal distributions.
-However, instead of approximating the EP message-passing for a specific type of factors within the EP framework, we learn a new message-passing algorithm end-to-end that works with many factor types and doesn't share EP's limitations.
+For general, continuous, non-Gaussian graphical models it is not feasible to compare the RF-GNN with BP because the BP message update is neither an explicit formula, nor calculable exactly by enumeration.
+Even EP message updates need to be approximated \cite{Heess.Winn.2013,Eslami.Winn.2014,Jitkrittum.Szabo.2015}.
+These methods approximate local BP updates without knowing the global graph structure, thus inheriting the drawbacks of BP on loopy graphs.
+Instead of approximating the EP message-passing for a specific type of factors within the EP framework, we learn a new message-passing algorithm end-to-end that works with many factor types and avoids some of EP's limitations.
 This approach is more applicable to loopy graphs where BP and EP struggle.